bahrmichael/bahrmichael.github.io/_posts/2020-12-02-surprise-bills.md

 customize notifications through [Amazon SNS](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-sns-policy.html) or [AWS Chatbot](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/sns-alert-chime.html).

 Here's a [short video](https://youtu.be/_YXSDIPFhTI) (52 seconds) that you can follow to create your first Budget Alert.
-[Ryan H Lewis made a longer video](https://www.youtube.com/watch?v=MKNtSOQXFrY) with some more context around Budget Alerts and the many ways you can configure them.
+[Ryan H Lewis made a longer video](https://www.youtube.com/watch?v=MKNtSOQXFrY) with some more context around Budget Alerts, and the many ways you can configure them.

 If you're already using the CDK then the package [aws-budget-notifier](https://awscdk.io/packages/@stefanfreitag/aws-budget-notifier@0.1.5/#/) gets you started quickly.